Steven1Yang/Advanced-3D/README.md

   📄 https://arxiv.org/abs/2502.04734
   💻 https://github.com/chenyingshu/sc-omnigs
  _Tags_: `3DGS`, `panorama`, `optimization`,`self-calibrating`
-TLDR：A 3DGS reconstruction method with only omnidiretional image input based on optimization was proposed, which can also achieve self-calibrating.
+TLDR：An optimization-based 3D Gaussian Splatting reconstruction method for panoramic images, which is able to self-calibrate camera poses using only image inputs, and rectifies the panoramic sphere to reduce distortion effects.

 # Depth Estimation
 - **Depth Any Panoramas**